mehdikhody/svelte-guard/README.md

 export const guard: Guard = async ({ locals }) => {
 	// Implement your authorization logic here
-	// Return true if the request is authorized, false otherwise return locals.user.isAdmin;
+	// Return true if the request is authorized, false otherwise
+	// You can throw a redirect to other routes if needed return locals.user.isAdmin;
 };
 ```